akshay-zz/AspNetCore.Testing.MadeEasy/README.md

 }
 ```
 ---
-### You can write a **integration test** against a real db as follows.
+### One can write a **integration test** against a real database as follows.

-Under the hood we are using [Testcontainer](https://github.com/testcontainers/testcontainers-dotnet) to run the docker container.
-This lib provides some support functions to quickly run the container and setup you test cases.
+Under the hood, it is using [Testcontainer](https://github.com/testcontainers/testcontainers-dotnet) to run the docker container.
+This library provides some support functions to quickly run the container and set up one's test cases.

 - Configure `appsettings.Testing.json`
 ```JSON